Magz8984/Agrino/README.md

 perfom the same regardless of multiple authentication steps by the OAuth 2 authorization method aWhere API uses.
 7. aWhere API
 An api to retrive crop information in a particular field set
+8. Firebase
+Google cloud service to enable my application to authenticate users and view real time updates created by other farmers.

 ## LICENSE